rataprens/memecoin-site/README.md

 - **Quick setup:** Get your site up and running in seconds.
 - **More than 100 themes available!**

+## 🎉 Free and Always Will Be!

+**Yes, you read that right!** `create-memecoin-site` is completely free to use, and it will always remain free.
+No hidden fees, no subscriptions.
+Just pure, unadulterated freedom to create your memecoin website.

 ## Demo

 You can see a live demo of the memecoin site generator [here](https://demo-memecoin.netlify.app/).